morovinger/aoopt-web/README.md

 Some builds can generate overly long rules (often due to long asset paths).

 - **Fix (recommended)**: this repo includes `public/_routes.json` to override the generated routes file with short wildcard rules.
+- **Important**: Nuxt/Nitro may generate an output routes file during build.
+This repo runs `postbuild:cf` to force-copy `public/_routes.json` into `.output/public/_routes.json` so the safe rules always win.
 - If you customize routing later, keep each `include` / `exclude` entry **under 100 characters**.

 ### Wrangler CLI (optional deploy)